-When polishing aluminum you may sometimes notice black stuff or a haze effect that looks weird.
+When polishing aluminum, you may sometimes notice black stuff or a haze effect that looks weird.

 This is caused due to the residue deposits of the metal you are cleaning and polishing.

-The more you polish the more it produces the residue so, the effect may not stop ever.
+The more you polish, the more it produces the residue, so the effect may not stop ever.

-The best strategy to get rid of this black residue is to wipe off the excess polish with a paper towel once you have done with the finish the way you like.
+The best strategy to get rid of this black residue is to wipe off the excess polish with a paper towel once you have done the finish the way you like.

 For those seeking a solid, durable material, anodized aluminum is some of the best you can find on the market.

-In fact, if you are going to use aluminum for a project no matter its size, then anodized aluminum is the way to go.
+In fact, if you are going to use aluminum for a project, no matter its size, then anodized aluminum is the way to go.